 If work has started, and been completed after 1 May 2005, then an application for a late completion certificate will be required.
 The same criteria above will apply.

-Your building warrant approval package which contain a notification plan which states when you must contact the Council i.e. for certain inspections.
+Your building warrant approval package will contain a notification plan which states when you must contact the Council i.e. for certain inspections.
 It also contains an application for a completion certificate.
 This form must be completed and returned, together with an electrical certificate where applicable, and we will arrange for an officer to visit to inspect the work.
 If the works are in accordance with the approved drawings, then a completion certificate will be issued.
 If the works differ from what has been approved, then the completion certificate will be refused and we will provide you with the reasons for rejection in writing.

 If you require any further information or help regarding an on-line submission, please contact our Business Support team direct by phoning 01259 452 540 or 452 561.